swapnilmishra/swapnilmishra.github.io/_posts/2016-10-18-building-and-walking-a-binary-search-tree.md

   {@param : value} parent node of the tree
 */
 function addNode(value, parent) {
 /*
 1. Call findNodeToInsert to figure out at what node the value will be inserted.
-2. If the value need to be inerted at the left of the returned node create a new tree object at the  left of the returned node and initialize its value.
+2. If the value need to be inserted at the left of the returned node create a new tree object at the  left of the returned node and initialize its value.
 3. Repeat the same procedure in case the value need to be inserted at the right of the returned node.
 */
     var elm = findNodeToInsert(value, parent)